 3. Cafeterias and Common Areas

-The most common site for multiple-victim homicide events are large, open common areas.
+The most common site for multiple-victim homicide events is large, open common areas.
 Even in schools that have hundreds of cameras, it is often difficult to monitor all of them all the time.
-Audio surveillance technology ensures security personnel are given early warning, when voices are raised, guns are fired, or similar loud noises might indicate a surmounting problem.
+Audio surveillance technology ensures security personnel is given an early warning when voices are raised, guns are fired, or similar loud noises might indicate a surmounting problem.

 4. Main Entrances

-For simplified visitor management, implement high-quality intercoms, like the AOP 550, at main entrances where administrators can verify the identity of guests prior to them entering campus.
+For simplified visitor management, implement high-quality intercoms, like the VeriFact 550, at main entrances where administrators can verify the identity of guests prior to them entering campus.

 5. School Buses

 According to the National Center for Education Statistics, crimes or instances of violence that occur “at school” include in the school building, on school property, on a school bus, and going to and from school.
 This complicates security efforts when taking into account spaces that exceed traditional “perimeters.”
 Audio devices like the Verifact K installed in buses, for example, can help mitigate this, as they are designed to provide optimal sound recordings while minimizing ambient noises.